fragcolor-xyz/shards-examples/tutorials/snake/steps/step-4.md

 Now we need the snake to move at a regular interval in the direction chosen by the player.

 Let's first listen to the player input.
-We will use the keyboard's arrows keys (up, down, left, right) for this.
+We will use the keyboard's arrow keys (up, down, left, right) for this.

 === "EDN"